linuxdeepin/deepin-manual/manual-assets/community/deepin-system-monitor/en_US/index.md

 You can adjust the process order by Name, CPU, User, Memory, Upload, Download, Disk read, Disk write, PID, Nice and Priority.

 - On System Monitor interface, click the tabs in the top of the process list to sort the processes.
-Multiple clicks allows sorting from low to high or high to low.
+Multiple clicks allow sorting from low to high or high to low.
 - Right-click the top tabs to check the options you want to view or uncheck the options you want to hide.

 ![1|sort](jpg/sort.png)